 The Smartimer is a brushing timer that starts a countdown when you power on your toothbrush and switches it off when the two minutes of brushing time have elapsed.

-The more advanced models have modes that last 2.5 or even 3 minutes, but the Smartimer works the same way.
+re advanced models have modes that last 2.5 or even 3 minutes, but the Smartimer works the same way.

 QuadPacer and BrushPacer